natty11q/LayersNLogic/Docs/Engine/GameClass.md

         super().__init__()
         LNLEngine.Game.CreateGameWindow("MyGame", 900, 600)

-        self.PushLayer( MyGameLayer() )
-        # you will want to create a new instance unlike with CreateGame
+        self.PushLayer(MyGameLayer())  # Always create a new instance before pushing.
-        # as it is creating a new instance and pushing it directly.

-if __name__ == "__main__":
-    LNLEngine.Game.CreateGame(MyGameClass)
-    LNLEngine.Game.RunGame()
 ```

-You should not use the Renderer's implementation of the PushLayer unless you know what you are doing as this version is defined for window
-controlled apis like simplegui only whereas, using a raw OpenGL implementation or a vulkan implementation will use the game class's layerstack instead as it is updated in an open main game loop.

-the Game class's implementation will work for ANY api so it is highly recommended you use this implementation to keep your application api agnostic at no extra cost.
+---

+### API Considerations

+Avoid using the renderer's `PushLayer` method unless you know exactly what you're doing.
+That implementation is intended for window-managed APIs like SimpleGUI.
+If you’re using a lower-level API like OpenGL or Vulkan, the `Game` class's `LayerStack` should be used instead.

+Using the `Game` class for layer management ensures that your application remains **API-agnostic**, with no additional complexity.

+---

+### Summary

-These are the main components of the Game class that you will need to consider when creating a game using Logic Engine.
+These are the core features of the `Game` class that you'll need when building a game using Logic Engine.
+By inheriting from `Game`, using its built-in window creation and layer stack methods, and leveraging the engine’s main loop, you can create a scalable, maintainable game structure with ease.